mobizt/ESP-Mail-Client/README.md

 ### Using TCP session KeepAlive in ESP8266 and ESP32

+The server connection will be probed at some intervals to maintain connection.

 The TCP session KeepAlive can be enabled from executing `<SMTPSession>.keepAlive` or `<IMAPSession>.keepAlive` with providing TCP options as arguments, i.e.,